We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

-Can you use olive oil in baking bread?
+Can you use olive oil in this recipe?

-Yes, you absolutely can use olive oil in baking bread!
+Yes, you absolutely can!
 It adds a nice, subtle olive flavor to the dough, and is a great fat for vegans to use.
 You can even use olive oil instead of flour when you’re kneading the dough!

 You can start the dough the night before and let it do its first prove (or rise) in the fridge overnight.
-Knead in the olives, shape the dough into a loaf, and let it prove again before baking it the next day.
-Just keep in mind that the second prove may take longer than written in the recipe, since the dough will be cold from the fridge.
+Knead in the olives, shape into a loaf, and let it prove again before baking it the next day.
+Just keep in mind that the second prove may take longer than written in the recipe, since it will be cold from the fridge.